Range Rover Velar Review 2024

 "The prestigious badge on the Velar's bonnet and its premium image ensure very strong residual values.
 That is good for keeping monthly PCP rates under control, but bad news for used buyers looking to pick up a deal."

-You won't need to widen your search too much to find a wider range of engines, with our preferred D300 V6 starting from around the £33,000 mark, and £3,000 on top of that for the sportier R-Dynamic S specification.
+You won't need to widen your search too much to find a wider range of engines, with our preferred D300 V6 starting from around the £25,000 mark.
+Petrol models are now similar in value, so you have a good range of options when buying a used Velar.

 Your first task when shopping for a new Velar is a question of aesthetics.
 Would you like the stylish standard car, or something with even more visual garnish?
-The Velar R-Dynamic spec offers plenty of the latter, for a price.
+The Velar Dynamic SE and HSE offer that (or R-Dynamic spec in used models).

-It comes with bespoke bumpers, rose gold (you read that right - just like a luxury watch) accents on the grille, side vents and air intakes, different alloy wheel designs and some attractive upmarket tweaks to the interior.
+They come with bespoke bumpers, side vents and air intakes, different alloy wheel designs and some attractive upmarket tweaks to the interior.

-Once that's out of the way, there is a single standard grade (simply called Velar) that Land Rover then lets its buyers add three specification 'packs' to, perhaps a rather complicated way of describing four trims, but fine.
+Previously, there was a single standard grade (simply called Velar) that Land Rover then lets its buyers add three specification 'packs' to, perhaps a rather complicated way of describing four trims, but fine.

 Being a luxurious premium SUV, there's no shortage of equipment, even in the default spec.
 All cars get the important creature comforts, climate control, heated seats, front and rear parking sensors, and keyless entry.